 |

-The Duke and Duchess of Sussex, Prince Harry and Meghan, have also showed support for the LGBTQ+ community by becoming the first members of
+In contrast, The Duke and Duchess of Sussex, Prince Harry and Meghan, have also often showed support for the LGBTQ+ community and were the first members of

 the royal family to publicly celebrate Pride month.